symfony/symfony-docs/logging.rst

 All Built-in Handlers
 ---------------------

-Monolog comes with *many* built-in handles for emailing logs, sending them to Loggly, or notifying you in Slack.
+Monolog comes with *many* built-in handlers for emailing logs, sending them to Loggly, or notifying you in Slack.
 These are documented inside of MonologBundle itself.
 For a full list, see `Monolog Configuration`_.